 Anna wants to lose thirty pounds.
 Losing the weight is her larger, outcome-based goal.
 She knows that in order to lose the weight and keep it off, she needs to change habits that are preventing her right now from doing this.
 She sees that she needs to create new habits around consistency, discipline, and learning to not get overwhelmed.

-Anna does a bit of research into these three new habits and finds techniques that she will implement to create positive habit changes that meet these interim behavior-based goals.
+Anna does a bit of research into these three new habits and finds techniques that she will implement to create positive habit changes that meet these interim behaviour-based goals.

 A few months later, Anna has lost the thirty pounds but has also created stronger positive habits that will stay with her for the rest of her life.